joexu22/llama2-finetune/Memo.md

 ## Introduction

 Memo, short for something to be remembered.
 How do I call upon my muses to write something inspiring for the times... on something as mundane as fine-tuning a language model...

 TOUGH QUESTION?

+I'm reading reading *"Competing in the Age of AI"* for some long-term predictive insight

+using this insight, i will be able to write a better memo

 How does our company flourish in the age of AI?